naofireblade/homebridge-weather-plus/README.md

 ## Observations and Forecasts

 The following observation and forecast values can be displayed and used in HomeKit rules.
-I recommend using the Eve app to see all the values.
+I recommend using the Eve app to see (almost) all the values.
 However, if you don't want to use a 3rd party app, use the [compatibility mode](#compatibility) `home` for displaying most values in the Apple home app.

 - Air Pressure
 - Cloud Cover